TypedDevs/bashunit/docs/globals.md

 # Globals

-You can use this list of global/common functions that exists to primarily to improve your developer experience.
+You can use this list of global functions that exists to primarily to improve your developer experience.

 > Using the existing tests as documentation.